Formation of Semi-Solid, Oligomerized Aqueous SOA: Cloud and Aerosol Lab Simulations

 Digital USD Citation

 Hawkins, Leila N.; Baril, Molly J.; Sedehi, Nahzaneen; Galloway, Melissa M.; De Haan, David O.; Schill, Gregory P.; and Tolbert, Margaret A., "Formation of Semi-Solid, Oligomerized Aqueous SOA: Cloud and Aerosol Lab Simulations" (2014).
-Chemistry and Biochemistry Faculty Publications.
+Chemistry and Biochemistry: Faculty Scholarship.
 30.